Emma R Andersson, Principle Investigator

 Bettina Semsch, Animal technician specialist and team leader, technician at INFINIGENE

 Bettina Semsch was born in Heidelberg, Germany.
-In 2009 she moved to Sweden and was an animal technician and team leader at the production unit KM-W and INFINIGENE.
-From the 1st of April 2016 she was promoted to animal technician specialist.
+In 2009 she moved to Sweden and became animal technician and team leader at the production unit KM-W and INFINIGENE.

-In August 2015 she joined the Andersson Lab.
-She works for 50% for INFINIGENE doing ultrasound guided nano-injections in utero and 50% for the lab.
-Bettina is an expert in embryo transfer, cryopreservation, vasectomi, microinjection, anasthesia, taking bloodsamples and much more.
+She works 50% for INFINIGENE and 50% for the lab.
+Bettina is an expert in embryo transfer, cryopreservation, vasectomy, microinjection, anesthesia, blood sampling and much more.

 Paulina Zydowicz-Machtel, postdoc

 ALUMNI (staff, postdocs and PhD students, years in ERA lab in brackets)

 Jan Masek (post doc 2016-2020), now PI at Charles University Lab link here